Seminal vesicles: Structure

 The vesicles receive blood supply from the vesiculodeferential artery, and also from the inferior vesical artery.
 The vesiculodeferential artery arises from the umbilical arteries, which branch directly from the internal iliac arteries.
 Blood is drained into the vesiculodeferential veins and the inferior vesical plexus, which drain into the internal iliac veins.
 Lymphatic drainage occurs along the venous routes, draining into the internal iliac nodes.

 The vesicles lie behind the bladder at the end of the vasa deferentia.
-They lie in the space between the bladder and the rectum; the bladder and prostate lie in front, the tip of the ureter as it enters the bladder above, and Denonvilliers fascia and the rectum behind.
+They lie in the space between the bladder and the rectum; the bladder and prostate lie in front, the tip of the ureter as it enters the bladder above, and Denonvilliers' fascia and the rectum behind.

 Development

 In the developing embryo, at the hind end lies a cloaca.
 This, over the fourth to the seventh week, divides into a urogenital sinus and the beginnings of the anal canal, with a wall forming between these two inpouchings called the urorectal septum.
 Two ducts form next to each other that connect to the urogenital sinus; the mesonephric duct and the paramesonephric duct, which go on to form the reproductive tracts of the male and female respectively.

-In the male, under the influence of testosterone, the mesonephric duct proliferates, forming the epididymis, ductus deferens and, via a small outpouching near the developing prostate, the seminal vesicles.
-Sertoli cells secrete anti-mullerian hormone, which causes the paramesonephric duct to regress.
+In the male, under the influence of testosterone, the mesonephric ducts proliferate, forming the epididymis, ductus deferens and, via a small outpouching near the developing prostate, the seminal vesicles.
+Sertoli cells secrete anti-Müllerian hormone, which causes the paramesonephric ducts to regress.

 The development and maintenance of the seminal vesicles, as well as their secretion and size/weight, are highly dependent on androgens.
 The seminal vesicles contain 5α-reductase, which metabolizes testosterone into its much more potent metabolite, dihydrotestosterone (DHT).
 The seminal vesicles have also been found to contain luteinizing hormone receptors, and hence may also be regulated by the ligand of this receptor, luteinizing hormone.